saraelhark/circuit-scope/README.md

 - Add `--define-var KEY=VALUE` to override project variables on the fly.
 - Use `--theme <name>` if you rely on a custom color theme saved in your KiCad config.

 ## Setup local db for development TBD

+## Current Limitations and notes

+- Only default library components are gonna be in the 3d model
+- Newer KiCAD CLI (currently 9) support old KiCAD versions (the opposite is not true).